googlefonts/fontc-action/README.md

 #### `debug`

 **Optional** Use a fontc compiler debug build for font compilation.
 Set the value to `true` to use a debug build.
 Do not define the field in your workflow or set to `false` to use a release build.
+Default: `false`

 ```yaml
   debug: true